Safe school travel

 - Please drive slowly and be patient and courteous to others when visiting the school, including school staff.

 - Motorists should always park legally.
-There is parking available on the streets and carparks around the school (refer to maps).
+There is parking available on the streets and carparks around the school.

 - Illegal parking reduces visibility of children and creates a potential safety risk.
 Police, Parking Operations and a Licence Plate Recognition vehicle undertake periodic patrols in school environments to enforce safe behaviours.